Top 10 Greatest Men's Tennis Players of All Time

 - Current active player

-With twleve Grand Slam titles now secured, including the 2016 Australian Open and French Open, and at just 29 years of age, Novak deserves to be elevated to the number four position.
+With twleve Grand Slam titles now secured, including the 2016 Australian Open and French Open, and at just 29 years of age, Novak deserves to be elevated to the number five position.
 The likeable Djokovic certainly has the potential to rise further.

 3. Rod Laver